 All reimbursements are subject to Internal Revenue Service regulations, and will be reported in accordance with appropriate IRS rules.
-Reimbursements will be made through the District's payroll system, after submittal of a reimbursement request, with appropriate receipts attached, and approved by the employee's manager.
-Reimbursements will be processed on regularly scheduled payroll processing dates.
+Reimbursements will be made through the District's payroll or accounts payable system, after submittal of a reimbursement request, with appropriate receipts attached, and approved by the employee's manager/Department Head.
+Reimbursements will be processed on regularly scheduled payroll or accounts payable processing dates.